AttieLab-Systems-Genetics/Documentation/ShinyApps.md

 The `foundr` module draws together the other modules into the app to be deployed through the panel modules `contrast`, `stats`, `time`, `trait`.
-The `panel` module is just used for testing the panels, but is not part of the `foundr` app.
+The `panel` module is just used for testing the panels, but is not part of the `foundr` app;
+it could be modified to pull out the panel infrastructure from `foundr`.
 Several of these modules are reused.
 For instance,
 `contrastPlot` is used in `contrastTrait` and `stats`,